adminph-de/ps-azure-bginfo/README.md

 ### Documentation

-Find the more detaild documentation at
+Find the more detaild in the DOCUMENTATION at [http://github.code-snipes.de/ps-azure-bginfo](http://github.code-snipes.de/ps-azure-bginfo)

-[product-documentation]

 ### Prerequisites